 - First drug regimen in ART-naive patient

-- Alternative regimens: Regimens that are effective and tolerable but have potential disadvantages compared with preferred regimens.
+- Alternative regimens: Regimens that are effective and tolerable but that have potential disadvantages compared with the recommend regimens listed above, have limitations for use in certain patient populations, or have less supporting data from randomized clinical trials.
 May be the preferred for some patients.

 - 3TC may be substituted for FTC and vice versa